 While your annual mileage is a rating factor for determining your rate, it’s not a major contributor to your overall premium (unless you’re in California).
 Other non-driving factors such as your age and credit score have larger impacts on your rate than how much time you spend behind the wheel.
 While these non-driving factors are taken into account when pricing pay-by-the-mile auto insurance, they aren't weighed as heavily.

 Although it seems simple, by-the-mile auto insurance is relatively uncommon.
-Only two insurance companies provide insurance-by-mileage in its purest form: Metromile and Esurance.
-Let’s take a look at how these programs work.
+More insurance companies are beginning to provide insurance-by-mileage.
+Let’s take a look at how a few of these programs work.

 Metromile uses two things to determine your rate: your driving profile and your monthly mileage.
 Your monthly driving amount is calculated through “Metromile Pulse.”
 The company uses a wireless device that plugs into your vehicle’s OBD-II port to count the distance you drive.
 You can monitor your mileage through the Metromile app.